zkatancik/trade-alerter/README.md

 #### Domain Models

-- `INotice`: Core abstraction for pipeline notices with trading signal detection logic in isRelevant
+- `INotice`: Core abstraction for pipeline notices with trading signal detection logic in isRelevant.
+Includes the minimum logic that should be in all Notices.
 - `Pipeline`: Enumeration of supported pipelines
 - `NoticeType`: Enumeration of notice types (Critical, Maintenance, etc.)
+- `IScraper`: Basic abstraction to be implemented by all scrapers.
+- `INotifier`: Basic abstraction to be implmeneted by all notifiers.

 #### Scrapers (ANR Scraper Implementation)